NASA-PDS/pds-api/_sources/search-api-user-guide/endpoints.rst.txt

 If the query parameter grows beyond 3 ancestor classes, a :ref:`custom query parameter <Custom Query Parameters>` should be considered.

+**NOT IMPLEMENTED**

-**NOT IMPLEMENTED:** In the event that multiple attributes are to be grouped together for search, the parent class should be used as the query parameter:
+In the event that multiple attributes are to be grouped together for search, the parent class should be used as the query parameter:

 {ancestor\_class}.{parent\_class}